 Live on the Plaza [new musical experiences in an extraordinary setting] Take an I.M.
 Pei design, add a Henry Moore sculpture, place it downtown and fill it with an unexpectedly engaging musical performance.
 What results is our vision for a community gathering in the heart of Columbus.

-Dynamic Partnerships The Arts Council has a long history of partner programming, working with entities such as the Columbus Indiana Philharmonic, the Columbus Museum of Art & Design, Yes!
+Dynamic Partnerships The Arts Council has a long history of partner programming, working with entities such as the Columbus Indiana Philharmonic, Columbus Museum of Art & Design, Yes!
 Cinema, kidscommons, IUCA+D, and others.

 Service in the Community We also support the work of Ethnic Expo, the Farmer’s Market, the annual Hospice Concert, the Scottish Festival, and much, much more.